green-code-initiative/creedengo-csharp-test-project/README.md

-﻿A project that can be used to test the latest version of the [ecoCode-charp](https://github.com/green-code-initiative/ecoCode-charp) NuGet package.
+﻿A project that can be used to test the latest version of the [creedengo-charp](https://github.com/green-code-initiative/creedengo-charp) NuGet package.

 ### 1. Set up your local environment

-- Install/update the .NET SDK on your machine, the minimum required version is specified in the ecoCode-charp's [global.json](https://github.com/green-code-initiative/ecoCode-csharp/blob/main/global.json) file.
+- Install/update the .NET SDK on your machine, the minimum required version is specified in the creedengo-charp's [global.json](https://github.com/green-code-initiative/creedengo-csharp/blob/main/global.json) file.
 - Clone this repository locally on your machine.
-Since this project is used to test the very latest ecoCode-csharp rules, including the beta versions, it is recommended to check it out often.
+Since this project is used to test the very latest creedengo-csharp rules, including the beta versions, it is recommended to check it out often.
 - Optional : install the IDE of your choice for C# (e.g. Visual Studio, Visual Studio Code, Rider, etc.) if you want to test with a GUI.

 ### 2. Test the rules through the CLI